 Not too long ago, adoption was rare but thanks to decades of advocacy, including through a partnership between the Humane Society of the United States, Ad Council and Maddie’s Fund, adoption is now the most popular way to obtain a new pet.
 We want to keep it that way.

 5. Because it's one way to fight puppy mills.

 If you buy a dog from a pet store, online seller or flea market, you’re almost certainly getting a dog from a puppy mill.

 Puppy mills are factory-style breeding facilities that put profit above the welfare of dogs.
 Animals from puppy mills are housed in shockingly poor conditions with improper medical care and are often very sick and behaviorally troubled as a result.
 The moms of these puppies are kept in cages to be bred over and over for years, without human companionship and with little hope of ever joining a family.
 And after they're no longer profitable, breeding dogs are simply discarded—either killed, abandoned or sold at auction.

 These puppy mills continue to stay in business through deceptive tactics — their customers are unsuspecting consumers who shop in pet stores, over the Internet or through classified ads.
 Puppy mills will continue to operate until people stop supporting them.
 By adopting a pet, you can be certain you aren't giving them a dime.

-7. Because all pets are good for your health, but adoptees offer an extra boost.
+7. Because pets are good for your health.

 Not only do animals give you unconditional love, but they have been shown to be psychologically, emotionally and physically beneficial to their companions.
 Caring for a pet can provide a sense of purpose and fulfillment and lessen feelings of loneliness.
 And when you adopt, you can also feel proud about helping an animal in need!